panoptesDev/Safecoin/docs/src/staking.md

 #### Select a Validator

-After a stake account is created, you will likely want to delegate the SAFE to a validator node.
+After a stake account is created, you will likely want to delegate the PANO to a validator node.
 Below are a few places where you can get information about the validators who are currently participating in running the network.
 The Safecoin Labs team and the Solana Foundation do not recommend any particular